dxatscale/sfpowerscripts/concepts/orchestrator/prepare.md

 ## How should I be using this command?

-We expect you to build a pool of scratch org's using a scheduled pipeline, that ensures the pools are always replenished with scratch org's ready for consumption
+We expect you to build a pool of scratch org's using a scheduled pipeline, that ensures the pools are always replenished with scratch org's ready for consumption.
+Please note before installing you need to install the prerequisite fields to the devhub org which help the validate/fetch commands to fetch a  scratchorg from the pool.
+Instructions on how to jnstall the prerequisite materials are available [here](https://github.com/Accenture/sfpowerkit/wiki/Getting-started-with-ScratchOrg-Pooling)

+## Is the pools created in prepare same as **sfpowerkit:pool** commands?

+No, the commands are identical and share thr same code base, however the sfpowerscripts is an orchestration command, as in it installs dependent packages, as well as code in the repository.  sfpowerkit commands are more general purpose and can be termed as 'build your own way'.

 ## What is "artifactfetchScript" and how do I go about using it?

 Its a hook to run a script that would be used to fetch sfpowerscripts artifact from an artifact repository when used with install all command.
 The script will be provided with artifact_name  \(name of the package\) and arifact_\_directory \( the directory where the artifact should be placed\) .
 It is the responsibility of the script to provide with the right version of the artifact.
 We usually recommend using the latest test and validate version of the artifacts installed as source packages to the scratch org.

+## What if I do not provide a script for fetching artifact?

+We would attempt to do a build of all packages in the repository and install it to the scratchorg.
+This is only applicable when using **installall** flag

+## What is meant by **installassourcepackages** ?

+If this flag is used, we would attempt installing all packages as source packages, overriding the default package type.
+We typically recommend this option.

+## What happens if my shape of the org changes?

+If it settings, check out the validate command's faq, where we will explain you how to update settings of a scratchorg from the pool.
+Otherwise you will have to delete the existing pool and recreate again.

 ## How do I manage these Scratch Org\(s\) created by the pool command, such as deleting a pool?